3/4/2025

 Josh Cohen

 Sure.
-So maybe starting with the post-prandial hyperinsulinism.
-So one, I think we have generally seen the hyperinsulinism going through at least our review of the literature.
-You see that across quite a number of studies and quite a number of patients.
-But I think also important to note, our inclusion exclusion criteria are very similar, nearly identical to what was used in phase two and phase two B, where we saw large effect size and high statistical significance.
-So we think we're well positioned for that as we go into the phase three study.
+So maybe starting with the postprandial hyperinsulinism So one, I think we have generally seen the hyperinsulinism, you know, going through at least our review of the literature.
+You see that across, you know, quite a number of studies and quite a number of patients.
+But I think also important to note, our inclusion-exclusion criteria are, you know, very similar, nearly identical to what was used in Phase II and Phase IIb, where we saw large effect size and high statistical significance.
+So we think we're well positioned for that as we go into the Phase III study.
 And then on the pricing side, of course, too early to give anything definitive on pricing quite yet before we have our data.
 But I encourage you to look at other orphan analogs.
 This is an orphan drug.
 And additionally, of course, the efficacy will drive things.
-And I do think it is quite an impact in people's lives to bring their glucose control to a much more normal measure.
-These patients do describe being in kind of an ongoing state of disability and being able to bring that back more near towards normal would be a huge change for these individuals.
+And I do think it is quite an impact in people's lives to bring their glucose control to a much more normal measure you know, these patients do describe, you know, being in kind of an ongoing state of disability and being able to bring that, you know, back more near towards normal would be, you know, a huge change for these individuals.

 speaker